NBDZ/dbnorm/README.md

 dbnormNPcom(data)

 ```

-> *Hierarchical clustering analysis of original data and corrected data for batch effect*
+> - hclustdbnorm;
-> hclustdbnorm
+ *Hierarchical clustering analysis of original data and corrected data for batch effect*
 This function allows users to evaluate dissimilarity between identical samples (quality control replicates or analytical replicates) analyzed in different batches, prior and after correction using, ber, ber_bagging and parametric and non-parametric ComBat .
 Pearson distance and average method for clustering were considered.Bagging model is performed using partial bagging with n=150 bootstrap samples

 ```